 - FF.
-"Manager" means an employee responsible for management and/or supervision of a commercial cannabis operation. - GG.
-"Manufacture" or "manufacturing" means to compound, blend, extract, infuse, or otherwise make or prepare a cannabis product; includes the activities of a manufacturer. - HH.
-"Manufacturer" means a person that conducts the production, preparation, propagation, or compounding of cannabis or cannabis products either directly or indirectly or by extraction methods, or independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis at a fixed location that packages or repackages cannabis or cannabis products or labels or relabels its container; includes the activity of manufacturing. - II.
-"Marijuana" has the same definition as provided for "cannabis" in this chapter. - JJ.
-"Medical" refers to activity involving medical cannabis or medical cannabis products, in contrast to an activity involving adult-use cannabis or adult-use cannabis products. - KK.
-"Medical cannabis" or "medical cannabis product" means cannabis or a cannabis product used in compliance with state law for medical purposes, pursuant to the Compassionate Use Act (Health and Safety Code § 11362.5), the Medical Marijuana Program Act (Health and Safety Code §§ 11362.7, et seq.), and the Medicinal and Adult-Use Cannabis Regulation and Safety Act (Business and Professions Code §§ 26000, et seq.). - LL.
-"Merit List" shall refer to the criteria listed in Section 15.080(G) of this chapter. - MM.
-"Microbusiness" shall have the same definition as provided for in Section 26070 of the Business and Professions Code, and as may be amended. - NN.
-"Minor" means a person under twenty-one (21) years of age. - OO.
-"Mixed-light" in the context of commercial cultivation refers to cultivation using a combination of natural and supplemental artificial lighting.
+"Location" means any parcel of land, whether vacant or occupied by a building, group of buildings, or accessory buildings, and includes the buildings, structures, yards, open spaces, lot width, and lot area. - GG.
+"Manager" means an employee responsible for management and/or supervision of a commercial cannabis operation. - HH.
+"Manufacture" or "manufacturing" means to compound, blend, extract, infuse, or otherwise make or prepare a cannabis product; includes the activities of a manufacturer. - II.
+"Manufacturer" means a person that conducts the production, preparation, propagation, or compounding of cannabis or cannabis products either directly or indirectly or by extraction methods, or independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis at a fixed location that packages or repackages cannabis or cannabis products or labels or relabels its container; includes the activity of manufacturing. - JJ.
+"Marijuana" has the same definition as provided for "cannabis" in this chapter. - KK.
+"Medical" refers to activity involving medical cannabis or medical cannabis products, in contrast to an activity involving adult-use cannabis products. - LL.
+"Medical cannabis" or "medical cannabis product" means cannabis or a cannabis product used in compliance with state law for medical purposes, pursuant to the Compassionate Use Act (Health and Safety Code § 11362.5), the Medical Marijuana Program Act (Health and Safety Code §§ 11362.7, et seq.), and the Medicinal and Adult-Use Cannabis Regulation and Safety Act (Business and Professions Code §§ 26000, et seq.). - MM.
+"Merit List" shall refer to the criteria listed in Section 15.080(G) of this chapter. - NN.
+"Microbusiness" shall have the same definition as provided for in Section 26070 of the Business and Professions Code, and as may be amended. - OO.
+"Minor" means a person under twenty-one (21) years of age. - PP. "Mixed-light" in the context of commercial cultivation refers to cultivation using a combination of natural and supplemental artificial lighting. - QQ.
+"Nursery" means a person that produces indoors or mixed-light (not outdoors) only clones, immature plants, seeds, and other agricultural products used specifically for the planting, propagation, and cultivation of cannabis.